Derivation of Hamilton-like equations on a non-Cauchy hypersurface and their expected connection to quantum gravity theories: Summary

 \section{Summary}

 In this paper we argued that deriving a proper quantum gravity theory may involve quantization on a non-Cauchy hypersurface.
 We showed that since in this kind of hypersurfaces the ordinary Poisson brackets are not causal, constructing a quantum theory on a non-Cauchy hypersurface is expected to be problematic.
 We suggested a method to identify classical brackets that are causal even on a non-Cauchy hypersurface.
 We used this method to identify the (causal) brackets between free relativistic scalar fields and their (new) canonical conjugate momentum on a non-Cauchy hypersurface.
 Next we proposed a sort of classical Hamilton-like equations for the evolution along the direction perpendicular to the non-Cauchy hypersurface.
 We found that, as long as the field on the non-Cauchy hypersurface is physical, these equations leads to the expected free Klein-Gordon equation.
-This lead us to suggest that a quantum gravity theory with causal commutation relations may be constructed using non-Cauchy hypersurface foliation.